Kaitlin Willoughby

 Kaitlin Willoughby (born March 26, 1995) is a Canadian professional ice hockey forward for the Montreal Victoire of the Professional Women's Hockey League (PWHL).

 Career

 USports

 In high school, Willoughby played for the Prince Albert Bears in her hometown, where she served as team captain.
 After graduating, she moved to Saskatoon to attend the University of Saskatchewan.
-Across 132 USports games with the university, she scored 111 points.
+Across 132 USports games with the Saskatchewan Huskies, she scored 111 points.
 After scoring 25 points in 28 games in her rookie university season, she was named USports Rookie of the Year and was named to the 2013-14 Canada West All-Rookie Team.
 That year, she would also score the game-winning goal as the university won the Canada West conference championship for the first time in history.
 She would lead the team in scoring for three of the next four seasons and was twice named to the Canada West All-Star Team.
+She graduated with a degree in Nursing.